sredna43/godot-lobby/README.md

 # Godot Game Lobby Generator

-Flask application that sets up new
+Flask application that sets up new Docker containers that serve as game servers.
+Users can join via a unique lobby id.